abalarin/Flask-on-Linode/FlaskDeployment.md

 ```
 pip3 install gunicorn
 ```
-2. Run Gunicorn from your Application's root directory or a directory up from your Application's entry point.
+2. Run Gunicorn from your Application's root directory, or a directory up from your Application's entry point.
 In the below example we are telling Gunicorn to look for the WSGI instance named _app_ in the _flask_app_ directory.
 In our [example project](https://github.com/abalarin/Flask-on-Linode) this WSGI instance named _app_ is located in `__init__.py`.
 ```
 gunicorn -w 3 flask_app:app
 ```
 You can also specify the amount of workers you want Gunicorn to use with the `-w` flag.
 A good rule of thumb is double your CPU core's and add 1.
-For a Nanode with 1 CPU core thats 3 workers.
+For a Nanode with 1 CPU core that's 3 workers.

 #### Your Application is now live!!
 You should be able to navigate to it by entering your Linodes IP into a web browser.